nikigre/CheckUMCNapi/README.md

   * https://www.dev.nikigre.si/UMCN/api.php

  ### Variables
  To check your UMCN set variable "umcn" to UMCN you want to check.
+If you want to check multiple UMCN at once, put them all in variable "umcn" separated with ",".

+ ## Examples

- ## Example
+ ### Example 1
  Link: http://dev.nikigre.si/UMCN/api.php

- GET spremenljivke:
+ GET variables:
  * umcn=0101006505075

 API answer:
 ```
-{
+[{
     "UMCN": "0101006505075",
     "Valid": "True",
     "PartsOfUMCN": {